omargfh/mask-go/README.md

 # mask-go
 A shining mask implementation written in Golang.
 It is intended to be used with masks controlled by the Shining mask app.

 It seems that there are several different vendor models avaialable, but they share the same app/protocol.
 E.g. `Lumen Couture LED Face Changing Mask`.
+This fork uses the `Lumen Couture LED Shining Glasses` which uses the same protocol except `MaskHeight` is set to `12` pixels instead of `16`.
+Height is defined in `mask/draw.go`.

 [Play store link of the control app](https://play.google.com/store/apps/details?id=cn.com.heaton.shiningmask)

 Features:
 - Connection with mask over BLE (using tinygo.org/x/bluetooth)
 - Controlling the mask remotely (Brightness, Static image, Anmination, Text speed, Text color)
 - Uploading/showing text on the mask

 ![](image.png)
 ## Usage